Saturday, December 25, 2021

 Mdfk

-the bong in the clock had eternity on its tongue,
+the <<<bong>>> of the clock had eternity on its tongue,

-gods in the tones of its chimes.
+god in the tones of its chimes.

 black holes in the temples of duty and inspiration.

-black holes that sucked light to throb.
+black holes that sucked on light to throb.

 there would be no bypass

-of the duress that gorged on sound.
+of the freudian duress that gorged on sound.

-when a murdered ghost saddled a host,
+when a murdered ghost saddles a host

-to possess an otherwise static mouth--
+and possess an otherwise static mouth,

 it was like this.

-no exit. the Snuffleupagus
+from the Snuffleupagus

-never expected to be thought of again,
+never wanted to be thought of again

-let alone to dominate every sensation.
+let alone to dominate every sensation

-the blocked doors.
+and block the doors.

 =======================================